AndreLGM/WeightCalculator/README.md

-My first JS app published on GitHub.
+My first JS app published on GitHub using the DOM.